-Assessment Review of submitted RFFR questionnaire and discussion. method Neview of subfilitted KiTK questionnaire and discussion.
-Submission RFFR questionnaire submitted by the Provider as part of their RFP/RFT deliverables response.
+Assessment Review of submitted RFFR questionnaire and discussion. method · Submission RFFR questionnaire submitted by the Provider as part of their RFP/RFT deliverables response.
 The Provider and Department representatives will discuss the Provider's business, stakeholders, contractual obligations, information, systems and practices to assist the Provider to determine the scope of their Information Security Management System.
-Unaccredited Providers : The Department will confirm the Provider's categorisation and the associated RFFR assurance requirements for completing Milestone 2 and 3.
+Unaccredited Providers: The Department will confirm the Provider's categorisation and the associated RFFR assurance requirements for completing Milestone 2 and 3.
 Providers intending to deliver Services to fewer than 2,000 individuals will review additional risk factors with the Department to determine whether the Provider should be classified into Category 2A or 2B.
-Providers part way through an existing accreditation process: Existing Key actions Providers who are part way through an accreditation process for delivering and outcomes Services under an existing Employment Deed should take steps as advised in the purchasing documentation.
+Providers part way through an existing accreditation process: Existing Key actions and outcomes Providers who are part way through an accreditation process for delivering Services under an existing Employment Deed should take steps as advised in the purchasing documentation.
 Accredited Providers with new Deeds: The Department will review the extent of changes to the Provider's scope of Services and determine if the Provider should be in a different category as a result of the new Deeds.
 In accordance with the terms of their accreditation, the Provider should consider whether their Information Security Management System requires review and update to ensure that people, locations, systems and information associated with services under the new Deeds are appropriately secured; and notify the Department.
 If no significant changes have occurred, accredited Providers do not need to complete Milestones 2 and 3 and need only maintain their RFFR accreditation.
 Next steps For large organisations it is recommended Providers appoint a champion within the organisation to ensure compliance with the RFFR Commence development of documentation required by the Provider's category (see Table 4-C below) Identify where existing security controls meet RFFR requirements, and where there are gaps requiring that additional controls be implemented.
 Due dates Completed within one month of Deed execution by the Department.
-Accredited Providers with new Deeds: The Department will review the extent of changes to the Provider's scope of Services and determine if the Provider should be in a different category as a result of the new Deeds.
-In accordance with the terms of their accreditation, the Provider should consider whether their Information Security Management System requires review and update to ensure that people, locations, systems and information associated with services under the new Deeds are appropriately secured; and notify the Department.
-If no significant changes have occurred, accredited Providers do not need to complete Milestones 2 and 3 and need only maintain their RFFR accreditation.
-For large organisations it is recommended Providers appoint a champion within the organisation to ensure compliance with the RFFR Commence development of documentation required by the Provider's category (see Table 4-C below) Identify where existing security controls meet RFFR requirements, and where there are gaps requiring that additional controls be implemented.
+Due uales Completed within one month of Deed execution by the Department.